Mental Health Facilities Dayton, WA

 Saint Joseph Regional Medical Center Mental Health Department - 44.0 miles from Dayton, WA

 Saint Joseph Regional Medical Center Mental Health Department is a mental health treatment center in Lewiston, Idaho, located at 415 6th Street, part of the 83501 zip code.
 Saint Joseph Regional Medical Center Mental Health Department provides hospital inpatient treatment.
-Saint Joseph Regional Medical Center Mental Health Department also offers activity therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
-Saint Joseph Regional Medical Center Mental Health Department supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
-Saint Joseph Regional Medical Center Mental Health Department also provides diet and exercise counseling, illness management and recovery and suicide prevention services.
+Saint Joseph Regional Medical Center Mental Health Department also offers cognitive behavioral therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
+Saint Joseph Regional Medical Center Mental Health Department supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
+Saint Joseph Regional Medical Center Mental Health Department also provides case management, suicide prevention services and diet and exercise counseling.

 Learn More